-The man who was responsible for the design of St Mary’s was the famous architect Giles Gilbert Scott, who also designed St Pancras Station, The Albert Memorial and numerous churches around the British Isles.
+The man who was responsible for the design of St Mary’s was the famous architect George Gilbert Scott, who also designed St Pancras Station, The Albert Memorial, and numerous churches around the British Isles.

 The view from the front of the church is hard to beat as it looks straight out onto the Coal Brook valley and beyond into North Shropshire.

 The silver goblet and two chalices originate from the wooden chapel and have the crest of the Buchanan family on them dating back to 1833.
 These are still used for special services today.

 The inside of the church can seat comfortably 100 people, as well as choir stalls for another 20.